Back

 Sports Medicine Clinics

 For a total of four half-days per week, fellows provide medical and musculoskeletal care at the Bayfront Health St. Petersburg Medical Group Sports Medicine office and the AllSports Clinic at Johns Hopkins All Children’s Hospital.
 Fellows also provide medical care for training room clinics, mass events and their sports teams as well as pre-participation physical exams at various schools.
-Fellows take part in exercise physiology research and education at USF, and may join physicians on rotation at the Morsani College of Medicine at USF.

 Mass Event Coverage